Heteroflow/Heteroflow/README.md

                         .succeed(span);
 ```

-When you create a task, the heteroflow object marshals all arguments
-along with a unique task execution function to form a *stateful lambda closure*.
-Any changes on a referenced variable will be visible to the execution
-context of the task.
-All the arguments, except `SpanTask`, forwarded to each task construction method
+All the arguments, except `SpanTask`,
+forwarded to each task construction method
 can be made stateful using [std::ref][std::ref].

 # Visualize a Heteroflow Graph